Counselor In Training

 Campers transition to becoming staff members by completing our 2 year Counselor-In-Training Program, or CIT program, then spending a year as a Junior Counselor.
 Our Counselor-In-Training program allows 14 and 15 year olds to build their leadership and counseling skills.
+CIT's must commit to either the first half or second half of the summer.

 The CIT program is a two-year, progressive experiential education course designed to help young people develop their awareness and basic skills of camp leadership.
 Though primarily created to produce well-rounded, creative, caring and competent staff members with a broad range of human relation skills, outdoor education techniques, sports, games and camp programming ideas, it is also designed to be a benefit to young people regardless of their interest in camp counseling.